zcaudate-me/gita/README.md

 the introspective [jgit](https://eclipse.org/jgit/) wrapper

+> 'No one who does good work will ever come to a bad end, either here or in the world to come'

+> - Bhagavad Gita

 ## Overview

 `gita` is a wrapper around the popular [jgit](https://eclipse.org/jgit/) project.
 An alternative library is [clj-jgit](https://github.com/clj-jgit/clj-jgit) and it does have alot more higher-level functions at the moment.
 However, due to the enormous amount of functionality around [git](http://www.git.org), it is very difficult to manually write a wrapper around the entire suite.
 So The novelty of [gita](https://www.github.com/zcaudate/gita) is that it uses reflection provided by [hara.reflect](https://www.github.com/zcaudate/hara) to generate the wrapper interface in such a way that the entire functionality of the main `org.eclipse.jgit.api.Git` class is accessible and usable in a clojure compatible convention.